What to Expect?

 - Change your baby’s diaper every 2 to 3 hours.
 If he pooped then change it immediately.

 - Sterilize and wash your baby’s feeding bottles regularly with a bottle brush and baby bottle wash.
-I personally used mee mee bottle wash and a long bottle brush to wash my baby’s feeding bottle.
+I used mee bottle wash and a long bottle brush to wash my baby’s feeding bottle.

 - Wash baby clothes separately with mild detergent.